Coronavirus: Section 144 imposed in Mumbai till July 15; Curfew between 9 PM to 5 AM

 - Banking, stock exchange, SEBI-registered participants

-- IT and IT-enabled services and data centers providing critical national and international infrastructure, and needed for the essential and emergency services
+- IT and IT-enabled services and data centres providing critical national and international infrastructure, and needed for the essential and emergency services

 - Media